-- 1. The host co-op shall: - a.
-Notify the assisting crew about: - i.
-Complying with safety procedures - ii.
+- 1. The host co-op shall:

+- a.
+Notify the assisting crew about:

+- i.
+Complying with safety procedures

+- ii.
 Any special or unusual circumstances on your system - iii.
 Food and lodging and how to handle expenses - iv.
 Where to get fuel, get equipment serviced, and how to handle any invoices - v.
 The length of time they will be expected to work and the length of rest periods - vi.
-Persons that are in charge of operations and dispatching vii.Discuss FEMA related documentation - b.
+Persons that are in charge of operations and dispatching - b.
 Verify that the visiting crew's safety equipment is adequate for the conditions and voltages (i.e., verify ratings for gloves, grounds and PPE); - c.
 Secure agreement from arriving crews that safety practices are understood and will be complied with; and - d.
-Provide system and road maps and, if possible, GPS coordinates of staging areas and work locations. - 2.
-The host co-op should consider conducting morning meetings to brief the crews on restoration efforts and to discuss safety and operational issues, and FEMA related documentation. - 3.
+Provide system and road maps. - 2.
+The host co-op should consider conducting morning meetings to brief the crews on restoration efforts and to discuss safety and operational issues. - 3.
 Maintain well-established dispatching procedures, including lock-out/tag-out, for clearing devices in the field.